-You’re probably thinking “why the heck would wasting money on materialism help you relieve stress?”.
+Have you heard of retail therapy before?
+You're probably thinking "why the heck would wasting money on materialism help you relieve stress?".
 Well, to answer your question, it does.
 Even with or without spending money.

 We all have different opinions on whether or not going to shopping centres is a good way of making ourselves happy.
 Or, on the downside, just making ourselves seem anxious with the money we are losing.